rcn-ee/ti-opencl/docs/sphinx-doc/source/memory/host-malloc-extension.rst

     }

-The issue with the above code is that the enqueue of the fftw_kernel would entail a copy of the linux heap based underlying memory store in the OpenCL buffer to a copy allocated from :ref:`CMEM<CMEM>`.
+The issue with the above code is that the enqueue of the fftw_kernel would entail a copy of the Linux heap based underlying memory store in the OpenCL buffer to a copy allocated from :ref:`CMEM<CMEM>`.
 It would also entail a copy back after the enqueue of the kernel.
 Since the SoC contains shared memory between the ARM and the DSP, it would be preferable to have a zero copy setup.
-This would be impossible with a linux heap based malloc pointer.
+This would be impossible with a Linux heap based malloc pointer.

 With the new functions, the above code might look like ::